alexleboucher/docker-express-postgres-boilerplate/README.md

 ## Migrations

 Thanks to TypeORM, you can easily manage your migrations.
-The executed migrations are stored in a table, it allows TypeORM to know which migrations must be executed but also to revert migrations if you need.
+The executed migrations are stored in a table which allows TypeORM to know which migrations must be executed but also to revert migrations if you need.

 ⚠️ The migrations scripts must be executed in the `api` container shell.

 ### Create a migration

-To create a migration, run `yarn migration:create MigrationName`, it will create an empty migration in `src/migrations`.
+To create a migration, run `yarn migration:create MigrationName`.
+It will create an empty migration in `src/migrations`.
 The migration file have two functions : `up` and `down`. `up` is executed when you run the migration. `down` is executed when you revert the migration.

 ### Generate a migration

-To generate a migration based on entities changes, run `yarn migration:generate MigrationName`, it will create a migration in `src/migrations`.
+To generate a migration based on entities' changes, run `yarn migration:generate MigrationName`, it will create a migration in `src/migrations`.
 The migration is automatically generated based on your entities compared to your actual database.

 For example, you can try by adding a property `firstName` in the `User` entity:
 ```typescript